timbenniks/hygraph-cosmetics-shop-demo-astro/README.md

-# SKNCRE a Hygraph cosmetics brand demo
+# SKNCRE cosmetics shop demo

 - See the [running demo](https://skncre-cosmetics-hygraph-astro.vercel.app/).
 - Join [the Hygraph community](https://slack.hygraph.com) for any questions or read the [Hygraph docs](https://hygraph.com/docs).